These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 These apple crumble tartlets can be stored in an airtight container in the refrigerator for up to 4-5 days.

-My favorite way to serve these apple crumble tartlets is as they are (especially with coffee), but you could serve them with different toppings, too.
+My favorite way to serve these apple pie tartlets is as they are (especially with coffee), but you could serve them with different toppings, too.

-You can drizzle some caramel or dulce de leche over them.
+You can drizzle some homemade salted caramel sauce over them.
 Yummy!

 I also like serving these with some homemade vanilla ice cream on the side and then add a few teaspoons of maple syrup on top.